-Trained Uplift Education employees may, within the scope of the employee's duties, use and apply physical restraint to a scholar if the employee reasonably believes restraint is necessary in order to:
+Uplift Education employees trained in physical restraint may, within the scope of the employee's duties, use and apply physical restraint to a scholar if the employee reasonably believes restraint is necessary in order to:

 - 1. Protect a person, including the person using physical restraint, from physical injury. - 2.
 Obtain possession of a weapon or other dangerous object. - 3.
 Protect property from serious damage. - 4.
-Remove a student refusing a lawful command of a School employee from a specific location, including a classroom or other School property, in order to restore order or to impose disciplinary measures. - 5.
+Remove a student refusing a lawful command of a school employee from a specific location, including a classroom or other school property, in order to restore order or to impose disciplinary measures. - 5.
 Restrain an emotionally volatile student.